FAQ on "Brain Death"

 - How does the media add to the confusion over this matter?

 To what does the expression "brain death" refer?

 "Brain death" refers to the medical judgment that a person is dead by using "neurological criteria".
 Properly diagnosed, "brain death" refers to the complete cessation of all organized neurological activity throughout the entire brain, including the cerebrum, cerebellum, and brain stem.
-At this point, the body irrevocably ceases to function as a unified whole.
-The appropriate Phraseology here is "the determination of death using neurological criteria."
+At this point, it is understood that the body has irrevocably ceased to function as a unified whole.
+The appropriate phraseology here is "the determination of death using neurological criteria."